CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 ### **9. Vermkin Shrine**

-The Mountainmaws have rededicated this area to Maglubiyet, the Vermkin and hobVermkin god, as Vermkins have no use for human deities.
+The Mountainmaws have rededicated this area to Maglubiyet, the Vermkin and hobVermkin god, as Vermkins have no use for deities of the civilized world.

 ```
 This room, located within the northern tower of the castle, is dominated by a stone altar standing in its center, draped with bloodstained black cloth.
 On top of the altar, you find carefully arranged golden ritual implements, including a chalice, a knife, and a censer.
 Heavy curtains shroud two archways to the south.